rbalicki2/chameleon/README.md

 Chameleon JS can be used to manage anything that's unrelated to the components used.
 For example:

-* Color palette (e.g. "night mode" vs "day mode", or different color schemes for different sections in a marketing site).
+* Color palette (e.g. "night mode" vs "day mode", or color schemes that vary across sections of a marketing site).
 Pair this with CSS transitions and watch your whole site transition!
-* Modify the font size, color, etc. of elements when they exist within a modal or panel, or when nested within two panels!
+* Modify the font size, color, etc. of elements when they exist within a modal, panel or section, or when nested within two panels!
-  * Not just text,
+* Turn off `pointer-events` and modify the `cursor` for a section of the site that is disabled, or which is behind a modal.
+  * An interesting application could be a "report a bug" feature.
+When one clicks on a button saying "some part of the site isn't working", you could use Chameleon JS to intercept onClick events, but still allow the user to click on the broken piece of functionality.
 * Control flex or css grid layout of children.
-* Turn off `pointer-events` and modify the `cursor` for a section of the site that is disabled, or which is behind a modal.
-  * A more interesting example is preventing click interactions on existing elements to allow the user to specify which element of the website is malfunctioning.
 * Padding: use Chameleon JS to control the left-padding of nested comments.
 * Manage heading levels, as in the previous example.
-* Prevent the selection of text.

 ## Recommended patterns

-For the sake of brevity, the minimal example omits several patterns and advance features.
+For the sake of brevity, the minimal example omits several patterns and advanced features.

 * Create components that wrap `<UpdateContext>`.
 In the minimal example, there's no reason to simplify the API.
 But once you start passing more parameters to `<UpdateContext>`, you will benefit from components like the following: